kipos-lang/kipos/Roadmap.md

 diffs to localstorage, and then debouncedly autocommit to git, and once the commit has happened, we can clear from localstorage.

+- [x] make store a real class
+- [ ] have there be an object whose job is to manage debounces and stuff

 # Ok so the way commits work

 // initial ... repo